 - Cold Water Drip: During extreme cold snaps it is best to allow the cold water to drip slightly from your faucet.
 The movement of water will help prevent the water from freezing in your lines.

-- Maintain Heat When Traveling: Many of us attempt to save a few dollars when traveling by turning our thermostat down too much.
+- Maintain Heat When Traveling: Many of us attempt to save a few dollars when going out of town by turning our thermostat down too much.
 Refrain from setting your thermostat below 60 degrees.
-The few dollars you would save, simply isn’t worth the risk.
+The few dollars you would save, simply aren’t worth the risk.

 - Keep Garage Doors Closed: Opening and closing garage doors can allow cold air into areas where water supply lines may not be insulated.

 - Open Kitchen Cabinets and Doors: During extreme cold snaps, opening your kitchen cabinets can help warm air to circulate and prevent frozen pipes.